-If the Sites parameter is activated in the Implemented Software Components (tccom0100s000) session, you can also specify item data and other master data by site.
-Sites are situated on a level between the company and the warehouse or department level.
+If the multisite concepts are activated in the Multisite Concepts Activation (tcemm4600m000) workbench session, item data and other master data are also specified by site.

+Sites are used to group data and settings.
+Together with enterprise units, sites are on a level between the company and the warehouse or department level.
+Enterprise units reflect the financial flow, and sites reflect the logistics flow of the business processes of an organization.

-If the Sites parameter is not activated, sites are unavailable and you can specify only global, companywide or local warehouse or department settings.
+If the Sites concept is not activated, sites are unavailable and you can specify only global, companywide or local warehouse and department settings.